 For the Orthodox wedding: Both the man and woman must produce a Certificate of Freedom from the Church where they were baptised stating that they have not contracted a marriage in the Orthodox Church, and bring this certificate with them when completing their ecclesiastical application.

 In cases of a mixed marriage, the non-Orthodox member should produce his/her Baptismal Certificate in place of a Certificate of Freedom.

 In the case of a second marriage, the person concerned should produce a Divorce Certificate from the Ecclesiastical Court if the previous marriage was solemnised in an Orthodox Church.
 If the previous spouse has died, then only the Death Certificate need be produced.

-All of the above papers for both the civil and religious ceremony are to be brought to the priest of the church no later than eight weeks prior to the wedding date.
-The intended couple accompanied with two witnesses sign an application for a wedding permit, which the priest will be send to the Archdiocese.
+All of the above papers for both the civil and religious ceremony are to be brought to the priest of the church no later than six months prior to the wedding date.
+The intended couple accompanied with two witnesses sign an application for an ecclesiastical wedding permit, which the priest will be send to the Archdiocese.
 Having ratified the documents the Archdiocese will send the necessary permit and licence to the church to allow for the wedding to take place.

 - from 12th December until Christmas;

 - during Lent, except by special licence on the 2nd, 4th and 5th Sundays thereof;

 - from 1st to 15th August;

 - on 5th and 6th January, except by special licence;